-Doors will be open at 6:30 PM.
-We will have food from Vol Dogs Food Truck, drinks (both with and without alcohol), and chatting with our new friends.
+Doors will be open at 6:30pm.
+We hope to have a food truck but maybe come prepared for all possibilities, drinks (both with and without alcohol), and chatting with our new friends.

 Following a brief introduction to taste of science and thanks to our sponsors, we will hear from our speakers with plenty of time between for questions and refills.

 What to eat when you're 100,000 years late for dinner